Date of Degree

 Copyright 2011 Jared Van Williams

 Williams, Jared Van.
-"The repetition of identical interlocking plastic panels to construct a collapsible and flexible mesh for interior and product design applications." thesis, University of Iowa, 2011.
+"The repetition of identical interlocking plastic panels to construct a collapsible and flexible mesh for interior and product design applications."
+MA (Master of Arts) thesis, University of Iowa, 2011.